Card Operations & Usage

 Notify your issuing body immediately and request a replacement.
 Do not enter security zones until your new card arrives.

-View More
+View more

-You must report the loss 'as soon as practicable' (r.
-6.08S(1)) and cannot access maritime security zones without a valid MSIC (r.
+You must report the loss to your issuing body within 7 days of becoming aware of it, by statutory declaration (r.
+6.08R), and you cannot access maritime security zones without a valid MSIC (r.
 6.07J(1)).

 What if my MSIC is damaged but still readable?